Glorification: Catholicism

-Catholic Church teaching associates the resurrection of Jesus with his glorification, and teaches that "at the end of time, the Kingdom of God will come in its fullness.
+The Catholic Church associates the resurrection of Jesus with his glorification, and teaches that "at the end of time, the Kingdom of God will come in its fullness.
 After the universal judgment, the righteous will reign for ever with Christ, glorified in body and soul.
 The universe itself will be renewed. [...]
 The visible universe, then, is itself destined to be transformed, 'so that the world itself, restored to its original state, facing no further obstacles, should be at the service of the just', sharing their glorification in the risen Jesus Christ."

-The act of canonization, which in the Catholic Church is not normally called glorification, since in the theological sense it is God, not the Church, who glorifies, is reserved, both in the Latin Church and the Eastern Catholic Churches, to the Apostolic See and occurs at the conclusion of a long process requiring extensive proof that the candidate for canonization lived and died in such an exemplary and holy way that he is worthy to be recognized as a saint.
-The Church's official recognition of sanctity implies that the person is now in Heaven and may be publicly invoked.
+The act of canonization, which the Catholic Church does not normally call glorification (as theologically, God is the one who glorifies), is something reserved in the Latin Church and Eastern Catholic Churches to the Apostolic See.
+This occurs at the conclusion of a long process requiring extensive proof a candidate for canonisation lived and died in an exemplary and holy way.
+The Church’s official declaration of a person or persons' sanctity implies them as presently in Heaven enjoying the Beatific Vision, and thus may be publicly invoked.
+Canonisation is therefore the act wherein the Church recognises and declares someone is a saint, and not the common misnomer that it is the "making" of a saint.

-Canonization is a decree that the name of the saint be inscribed in the Roman Martyrology and that veneration be given to the saint universally within the Church.
-Veneration within the liturgy is regulated by the norms of the individual liturgical rite.
-On most weekdays of the year, if no solemnity, feast or obligatory memorial is assigned to that day, the Roman Rite allows celebration of the Mass of any Saint inscribed in the Martyrology for that day.
+Canonization also decrees the name of the saint be inscribed in the Roman Martyrology, and that veneration may be given to the saint throughout the universal Church.
+Veneration within the liturgy is regulated by the norms of each individual liturgical rite: on weekdays of the year with no assigned particular solemnity, feast, or obligatory memorial, the Roman Rite allows celebration of the Mass of any Saint listed in the Martyrology for that day.

-Beatification is a decree permitting public veneration in a limited geographical area or within certain communities, such as a religious institute.
+Beatification is a similar decree permitting public veneration of a person or group recognised as holy, only within a limited geographical area or in certain communities, such as a religious institute.